pretix/pretix-docs/docs/guides/payment/index.md

 Navigate to :navpath:Your Event → :fa3-wrench: Settings → Payment:.
 This lands you on the "Payment" tab.
-Click the :btn-icon:fa3-gear:Settings: button next to the payment provider that isn't showing up in the shop.
+Click the :btn-icon:fa3-gear:Settings: button next to the payment provider that is not showing up in the shop.
+Ensure that all necessary information is filled in.
 Check the box next to "Enable payment method".
+If the payment provider offers several different methods, check the boxes next to the methods which you want to offer in your shop.
 Then scroll to the bottom of the page and click :btn:Save:.

 If any mandatory information is still missing, the page will notify you.